Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Visited the Add person page and began to add a family member.
 * :clipboard: RESULT:
-    * The 5 step process meant i simply had to fill in the blanks on each form.
+    * The 5 step process meant I simply had to fill in the blanks on each form.
-    * At no stage was i asked any question other than, details of family members.
+    * At no stage was I asked any question other than, details of family members.
-    * By the end i was able to view my family circle, and browse family connections.
+    * By the end I was able to view my family circle and browse family connections.
-    * At no stage did i as a user need to provide any input on structure.
+    * At no stage did I as a user need to provide any input on the structure.

 </details>